IBT-learning/full-stack-software-engineering-nov-2024/5-database/mongodb-installation/mac-install.md

 ## If something goes wrong...

-We will be troubleshooting individual MongoDB install problems on Saturday, Sep.
-14. If you miss that day, you can stay after class on another day to ask for help.
+We will be troubleshooting individual MongoDB install problems on Saturday, April 5.
+If you miss that day, you can stay after class on another day to ask for help.